loader image

 Minister for Enterprise, Trade and Employment, Simon Coveney TD, Minister for Further and Higher Education, Research, Innovation and Science, Simon Harris TD and the Minister of State for Trade Promotion, Digital and Company Regulation, Dara Calleary TD, recently announced funding of a further €58.8 million to 12 new projects under the Disruptive Technology and Innovation Fund (DTIF) for diverse and potentially life-changing disruptive technology projects.

-Congratulations to SSPC investigators from the University of Limerick, Professor Sarah Hudson, Dr Emmet O’Reilly, Professor Vivek Ranade and Dr Kieran McGourty, who are involved in two projects funded by the Disruptive Technology and Innovation Fund (DTIF).
+Congratulations to SSPC investigators from the University of Limerick, Professor Sarah Hudson, Associate Professor Emmet O’Reilly, Dr Kieran McGourty and Professor Vivek Ranade, who are involved in two projects funded by the Disruptive Technology and Innovation Fund (DTIF).

 The projects and teams: